tonethar/IGME-230-GDD-Spring-2018/notes/midterm-review.md

 1. What is the `name` of the &lt;meta> tag you will need to add to all of your responsive (and mobile friendly) web pages?
 1. What properties of the browser does a media query commonly "test" for?

-## I. Website Design Process
+## J. Website Design Process
 1. See Week 5A & Week 5B Notes

-## J. Introduction to Web Applications
+## K. Introduction to Web Applications
 For the midterm exam, you will be responsible for the first 5 parts of this web apps series:

 1. Introduction to Web Applications